 Alex van Vorstenbosch

 The Astronomy master's programme is represented by a separate Education Committee.

 The Astronomy Board of Examiners establishes rules with regard to exams and provides recommendations on evaluation of examinees and determination of results.
 The Board of Examiners serves both the Astronomy bachelor's and master's programmes.
-Members of the Board of Examiners are appointed by the Faculty Board or the Dean and currently include the following members:
+Members of the Board of Examiners are appointed by the Faculty Board or the Dean.

 The Board of Admissions provides advice in deciding if candidates for the Astronomy bachelor's and master's education programmes have had sufficient training.
 In case of any deficiencies, the Board of Admissions may propose a study programme to compensate the deficiencies.
 Members of the Board of Admissions are appointed by the Faculty Board or the Dean.